marcosvbras/gamification-challenge/README.md

   <img src="https://raw.github.com/marcosvbras/gamification-challenge/master/githubimgs/index.png" alt="Custom image"/>
 </p>

-To see some magic here, everything you need to do is put some file from ``example_files/`` directory inside ``csv/`` or create your own ``.csv`` file with the same structure.
+To see some magic here, everything you need to do is put some file from ``example_files/`` directory inside ``csv/`` or create your own ``.csv`` file with the same structure of them.
 The system will know that there is a new score file and will process all new data.
 After that, you can reload the page and see new scores.

 <p align="center">
   <img src="https://raw.github.com/marcosvbras/gamification-challenge/master/githubimgs/index2.png" alt="Custom image"/>